Skip to the main content

 Traits & Skills

-• a strong commitment to public health and food safety
+• Commitment to public health and food safety

-• the ability to work well in a team setting
+• The ability to work well with others in a team

-• a willingness to keep current in the fields of veterinary medicine and business.
+• The ability to keep up with advances in veterinary medicine and business practices

 They should enjoy: